MostafaElAyoubi/orkestrarepo-wiki/Upload-Definitions.md

 In order to make definitions available through the Orkestra Online Revit Addin and Orkestra Online Dynamo View Extension, you need to upload them to the platform.
-There are three ways to do so.
+There are several ways to do so.

 ## Uppload definition(s) to a Workspace
 ```diff